Day 1 - Depart U.S. / Fly overnight to Munich

 into Bavarian Germany.
 In the afternoon,

-we will tour a brandy making facility and learn about this spirit, produced
+we have the option to tour a brandy (Schnapps) distillery and learn about this spirit, produced

 with regional fruits.
 Of course, we’ll